Which academic word families are most common?

 It’s important to correctly analyse what an assessment is asking of you before you make any quick assumptions.
 First acquire the available skills that benefit an understanding of the essay question, and then categorise every concept that you have about that topic.
 Don’t reach a conclusion too quickly and remember to be consistent with your writing style.
 What may constitute a good essay depends on the social and academic context of your country and institution.
 It doesn’t matter how creative you are, if you cannot clearly define or distinguish your essay’s topic or distribute your evidence economically and accordingly, then you’ll struggle to establish a convincing argument.
 One person’s estimation of a successful evaluative essay may be financially driven or overly formulaic in nature.
 Ultimately, to function as a good writer, a student should indicate, open to interpretation and maintain the key arguments of the essay in a methodical way.
 One single occurrence of the main argument won’t be sufficiently perceived by the reader.
 A writer should therefore proceed to understand the requirements of academic research and respond to their tutor’s advice, particularly listening to any restrictions that have been highlighted as significant in the context of academic writing.
 The specifics of an essay structure, for example, are part of the theory of writing, and the transference of these specific variables should move fluidly from tutor to student.

-After studying these three lessons, you may now wish to unlock our beginner-, intermediate- and advanced-level worksheets to check your knowledge and understanding of this topic.
+After studying these three chapters, you may now wish to unlock our beginner-, intermediate- and advanced-level worksheets to check your knowledge and understanding of this topic.

 Once you’ve completed all three chapters about word forms, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.

 Collect Academic Marks

 20 Marks for joining

 3 Marks for visiting daily